jcwilson11/CPE-487-Fall-2024/README.md

 #### Collision Detection
 ![Portrait](PicsandVids/CollisionDetection.png)
 Computes vx and vy to determine if a pixel is within the circular area of a ball; Series of conditional checks to detect if any ball overlaps with the player’s area
+The checks validate whether any part of the ball’s box intersects the player’s position.
+If at least one ball overlaps with the player the hit_detected flag is updated.
+A local hit count is incremented.
+If no overlap occurs, hit_detected is reset.
+Only one hit at a time.

 ##### Stopwatch
 ![Portrait](PicsandVids/stopwatch1.png)